Soderberg Ranch at Horsetooth Mountain Open Space, CO 2019

 SESSION DATES: September 15-20 | September 22-27 | September 29 – October 4

-LOCATION: We’ll camp on the banks of Horsetooth Reservoir, less than 30 minutes west of Fort Collins, and work just across the road at our Soderberg Open Space jobsite.
+LOCATION: We camped on the banks of Horsetooth Reservoir, less than 30 minutes west of Fort Collins, and worked just across the road at our Soderberg Open Space jobsite.

 HistoriCorps does not charge for its volunteering projects.
 The majority of project costs are covered by our project partners and grants, but as a 501(c)(3) nonprofit organization, HistoriCorps relies on donations to continue engaging volunteers to save significant historical sites across America for generations to come.
 Your donation of any amount will make an incredible difference!
 Increase your impact – make a generous gift today.